Dear prospective student,

 Whether your field of study is science, business or the humanities, France’s higher education institutions offer a wide array of programs to choose from to help you achieve your academic and professional goals.
 While half of North American students who come to France decide to study in Paris, many other French cities offer both excellent education opportunities and great quality of life.
 Whether your campus is located in Toulouse, Grenoble, Lyon, Marseille, Nice, or Lille, you will be no more than a couple of hours away from Paris by high-speed TGV train – and only a short plane or train ride to many other vibrant European cities, such as Barcelona, Rome, Berlin or Amsterdam.

 How can Campus France U.S.A. help?

 Campus France U.S.A. is here to help you throughout your application process.
-Our team will process your application for any stay in France over three months, which is also the first step in applying for a student visa at your local French consulate.
+Students who plan to pursue an academic program in France for over 3 months must complete the Campus France application and obtain student visas before their departure.
 Thanks to this extensive website, you will find information on French and American scholarships, a directory of 36,000 different degrees or training programs, a directory of courses and programs taught in English, and detailed information about the French higher education system.
 Our advisors will be pleased to help make your stay in France a successful one.